Felony dog attack laws ::

 Arizona

 Arizona statute § 13-1208 was enacted in 2011 and was in part inspired by Fabian's Law, which for the first time penalized owners of aggressive dogs that attack domesticated animals.
 House Bill 2137 also increased penalties for owners of dogs that attack people.
-The felony statute requires proving the owner of the dog "knows or has reason to know" the dog "has a history of biting or a propensity to cause injury" without provocation and attacks and seriously injures a person.
+The felony statute requires proving the owner of the dog "knows or has reason to know" the dog "has a history of biting or a propensity to cause injury" without provocation and the dog inflicts serious physical injury on a human being.

 Arizona Felony Dog Attack Law